stuntman47/Parking_Mobile_Application/README.md

 # Parking_Mobile_Application

 This is a android software application developed for my university FYP project.
-The project is a IoT-based parking system to simulate the parking scenario using RFID technology
+The project is a IoT-based parking system to simulate the parking scenario using RFID technology.
+The application uses MQTT broker to send data to Google Firebase.

 UI interface of the Android application